John Arthur Macartney: Acquiring land in the Rockhampton region

 In 1857, Macartney decided to travel to the northern limits of British colonisation with a view to acquire landholdings.
 At this point of time the frontier was the Port Curtis District where the fledgling township of Rockhampton was situated.
 In early 1858, Macartney rode into Rockhampton with fellow colonist Dan Connor and Native Police officers John Murray and G.P.M.
 Murray.
 They found that the town only consisted of a store, an inn and two residents.
 Macartney soon acquired two large parcels of land: Glenmore on the northern bank of the Fitzroy River; and Waverley on grassland plains inland from Broad Sound.
 He also travelled out to the Mackenzie River with his cousin Sir John Macartney 3rd baronet, and P.F.
 MacDonald and staked further ownership claims to large acreages.
 All this land was inhabited by various local groups of Aboriginal Australians whose ownership rights were largely ignored by both the colonists and the colonial government.
-Macartney's own father, who held the respected social position of the Dean of Melbourne, is even quoted as saying that the Aborigines "were not the rightful owners of the soil" and had "not been unjustly dispossessed by the white man."
+Macartney's own father, who held the respected social position of the Dean of Melbourne, is even quoted as saying that the Aboriginal people "were not the rightful owners of the soil" and had "not been unjustly dispossessed by the white man".
 When Macartney wrote his memoir, he concluded it with one of his favourite poems which was entitled "Take It Now" giving a further indication of his philosophy toward life.

 In 1859, Macartney attempted to stock the Belmont property with sheep when a shepherd named Tarrant was killed by local Aboriginal men.
 2nd Lieutenant Frederick Carr of the Native Police together with his troopers, the Macartneys, P.F.
 MacDonald and Henry Brisdon, formed an armed group which set out to track down those responsible.
 The group followed the tracks and upon finding the Aboriginal camp used the Aboriginal troopers to "disperse" them.
-One account of this incident describes how around hundred of the tribe were rounded up and "it ended in the usual way and the bulk of the wild mob were shot."
+One account of this incident describes how around hundred of the tribe were rounded up and "it ended in the usual way and the bulk of the wild mob were shot".

 In 1860 and 1861, Macartney formed or bought several other squatting pastoral properties in the region including Yatton, Avon Downs, Wolfang, Huntley, St Helens and Bloomsbury.
 He quickly sold these on for profit and focused on establishing his Waverley property as both a place of residence and a working cattle station.
 He sold St Helens and Bloomsbury to his cousins Sir John Macartney and William George Macartney, who subsequently had years of frontier conflict with the local Aboriginal population, calling in the Native Police on several occasions to conduct punitive expeditions.

 At Waverley, Macartney built a homestead and brought his wife, Annie Wallace-Dunlop whom he married in Melbourne in 1861, to live with him.
-The homestead had "shooting holes" in the walls "in case of attack by blacks."
+The homestead had "shooting holes" in the walls "in case of attack by blacks".
 Waverley became Macartney's main residence until 1896.